1,002 CAT questions tagged across all sections (2021–2025). Here's where the marks actually come from.

 1. Treating RC as one undifferentiated skill.

-2. Under-preparing Arithmetic in QA.
+2. Under-allocating time to Arithmetic in QA.

 3. Assuming DILR = Arrangements.